Facebook pixel About Buenos Aires | Pepperdine University | Pepperdine Community Skip to main content

 • Don't take too many shoes.
 You'll be much happier with a few pairs of versatile, comfortable walking shoes than a suitcase of shoes to match every outfit.

 • You can find personal products like toothpaste, shampoo, soap, etc. overseas – often even the same brands.
 However, bring your favorite product if you can't live without it.
-It is suggested that girls bring their preferred brand of tampons with them.
+It is suggested that women bring tampons and pads with them, it is very difficult to find tampons in Argentina.
 If you wear contact lenses, you may want to take along a supply of lens solution.
 The brands overseas may differ slightly from those in the U.S.

 • Cathedrals and other religious sites often require modest attire, which is defined both for men and women as covered shoulders and long pants (or skirts).
 Women may wish to carry a large, lightweight scarf during warm weather so they can quickly cover their shoulders.